s-20/owlbear-tracks/README.md

 These are the ones I'm building for myself, because blendOS's system.yaml thing is kinda fun, and I want  to learn more.

 * **Owlbear Core**: `owlbear-core`
-	* The baseline that the other stuff is built off of, a modified version of blendos-base, but with a different shell (I dunno, `fish` or `elvish` or something) and a few other changes.
-Adds in the [Chaotic-aur](https://aur.chaotic.cx/) repo from [Garuda Linux](https://garudalinux.org/).
-This is because compiling stuff every time you do an update is annoying as hell, and I don't know how people put up with it.
+	* The baseline that the other stuff is built off of, a modified version of blendos-base, but with zsh as the default shell.
+I also stripped out AMD support since this is for my laptop, which is an intel.
+I'll add in an AMD-Owlbear version eventually.
 * **Gnomeish Owlbear**: `gnomish-owlbear`
     + My very vanilla Gnome setup.
-This leaves out some stuff and adds in some other stuff (I have no use for scanner software, for instance, but I want a particular Extension manager and Web Browser).
-No pre-installed Extensions!
+This leaves out some stuff and adds in some other stuff, but is a pure gnome build with only Gnome and Gnome Circle apps included and no pre-installed Extensions!

 ## To Do